EmbraceLife/fastai_treasures/my_workstation/my-v2/README.md

   - insights on tests: [@stas](https://forums.fast.ai/t/how-to-contribute-to-fastai-discussion/37829/15?u=daniel)
 - plot detail logic flow diagrams for nbs to show true understanding

+## why possible
+- The library (every module, class, func) has a life and purpose of their own
+- studying them for their own sake, they all have a story to tell
+- If you know their stories, then you know the lib insideout.

 ## key terms to note
 - search "doc_improve:" with vim Ag or Atom: shift+cmd+F to see my proposed source improvements on the official source
 - search "made_uncool:" with vim Ag to see how clean and compact official source code is and how to make it uncool for debugging